Trade to be focus of Australia, Indonesia talks

 "The Malaysia option would mean that people seeking asylum in Australia would not get onto a leaky boat in the first place."

-"It's really for, in my view [Opposition immigration spokesman] Scott Morrison, to start to think about what on earth he is doing on behalf of national policy by blocking this for political gain."
+"It's really for, in my view [Opposition immigration spokesman] Scott Morrison, to start to think about what on earth he is doing on behalf of national policy by blocking this for political gain."2:30pm: News Online chief political correspondent Simon Cullen has spoken with Opposition backbencher Mal Washer, who says the Coalition needs to consider supporting the Government's Malaysia solution:

 "[He is] absolutely sitting on his hands and saying it is not the Coalition's role to try and fix this; that this is somehow it is an impasse that is of the Government's making.